-Ballots damaged after USPS mailbox lit on fire in Phoenix
+Ballots damaged after USPS mailbox lit on fire in Phoenix; suspect arrested

-Over a dozen ballots were damaged after a United States Postal Service mailbox in Phoenix was lit on fire, firefighters said.
+An arrest has been made after a United States Postal Service mailbox in Phoenix was lit on fire early Thursday morning, damaging over a dozen ballots.

 The fire happened just before 1:30 a.m. on Oct.
 24 outside a post office near 7th Avenue and Indian School Road